SEARCH

 I think the hummer wanted a branch to land on right in front of the window so she could be with her new BFF.
 She was downright flirty.

-I’m familiar with territorial behavior with hummingbirds: when they dive bomb and chase each other (or other birds and bees) if there’s a perceived threat to food or a mate, but this was not like that.
+I’m familiar with territorial behavior with hummingbirds: when they dive down and chase each other (or other birds and bees) if there’s a perceived threat to food or a mate, but this was not like that.
 This hummer just seemed to want to be as close to Bobo as possible.

 Bobo-bird-watching-5